artainmo/examrank06/README.md

 # examrank06

-Sixth exam, write in C a web-server.
+42 school exam.
+Sixth exam, write in C a web-server with limited external libraries.

 ### Notes, trying to understand what is missing
 #### Negative additions